ceph/ceph/doc/rados/configuration/mon-config-ref.rst

 Once you deploy a Ceph cluster, you **SHOULD NOT** change the IP addresses of monitors.
 However, if you decide to change the monitor's IP address, you must follow a specific procedure.
-See `Changing a Monitor's IP Address`_ for details.
+See :ref:`Changing a Monitor's IP address` for details.

 Monitors can also be found by clients by using DNS SRV records.
 See `Monitor lookup through DNS`_ for details.